 - Find DeviceManagement-Enterprise-Diagnostics-Provider folder.

-- Click on Admin and go through the logs to find the specific policy or application deployment status.
+- Click on Admin and review the logs to find the specific policy or application deployment status.